tlswg/tls13-spec/draft-ietf-tls-tls13.md

 verify that the server selected the first offered identity.
 If any other value is returned, the client MUST abort the handshake with an "unknown_psk_identity" alert.

+### Pre-Shared Key Exchange Modes

+In order to use PSKs, clients MUST also send a "psk_key_exchange_modes" extension.
+The semantics of this extension are that the client only supports the use of PSKs with these modes, which restricts both the use of PSKs offered in this ClientHello and those which the server might supply via NewSessionTicket.

+Clients MUST provide a "psk_key_exchange_modes" extension if it offers a "pre_shared_key" extension.
+If clients offer "pre_shared_key" without a "psk_key_exchange_modes" extension, servers MUST abort the handshake.
+Servers MUST NOT select a key exchange mode that is not listed by the client.
+This extension also restricts the modes for use with PSK resumption;
+servers SHOULD NOT send NewSessionTicket with tickets that are not compatible with the advertised modes.

+%%% Key Exchange Messages

+       enum { psk_ke(0), psk_dhe_ke(1), (255) } PskKeyExchangeMode;

+       struct {
+           PskKeyExchangeMode ke_modes<1..255>;
+       } PskKeyExchangeModes;

+psk_ke
+: PSK-only key establishment.
+In this mode, the server MUST not supply a "key_share" value.

+psk_dhe_ke
+: PSK key establishment with (EC)DHE key establishment.
+In this mode, the client and servers MUST supply "key_share" values as described in {{key-share}}.
+{:br}

 ### Early Data Indication